 This 11' 11" long v-bottom boat was designed for racing in the APBA Sportsman classes called Mini GT and GT Pro.
 In fact, the Mini Vee is the ONLY homebuilt boat approved for racing in Mini GT.
 Both Mini GT and GT Pro are raced in Minnesota and surrounding states, in races organized by the Twin City Powerboat Association.

 With a 35 hp Johnson or Evinrude motor, equipped with an off-the-shelf OMC propeller (somewhat modified), the Mini Vee has attained speeds near 47 mph.
-With a proper racing propeller, I expect speeds to top 50 mph.
+With a proper racing propeller (and no race-rules minimum weight requirement), I expect speeds can top 50 mph.

 The Mini Vee offers two setback options; two coaming height options; and a choice of 18-inch wide or 20-inch wide cockpit.
 All options are included in the plans package.

 The Dillon Mini Vee boat was designed with the 31.8 cubic inch Johnson or Evinrude in mind.
 This two-stroke, two-cylinder motor was manufactured in 20, 25, 30 and 35 horsepower versions from 1976 through 2005.
-It is the 35 horsepower model that is approved for racing in GT Pro, while the 25 horsepower version is used for Mini GT.
+It is the 30 and 35 horsepower models (they are actually identical) that are approved for racing in GT Pro, while the 25 horsepower version is used for Mini GT.

-For the non-racer, I do not recommend using an engine that exceeds a weight of 130 lbs.
-The two cylinder, 35 hp OMC that we use for GT Pro racing is of course an excellent choice.
+At its original length, I do not recommend using an engine that exceeds a weight of 130 lbs.
+The two cylinder, 30/35 hp OMC that we use for GT Pro racing is of course an excellent choice.
 The 25hp (or 30hp) Tohatsu that is used for racing in Europe and Australia should also work very well.